bioperl/bioperl.github.io/howtos/Feature-Annotation.md

                      LKALRLRCSGGMRLTATYRYILSCHCEECNS"
 ```

-Features in Bioperl are accessed using their tags, either a "primary tag" or a plain "tag".
+Features in Bioperl are accessed using their tags, either a *primary tag* or a plain *tag*.
 Examples of primary tags and tags in this Genbank entry are shown below.
 You can see that in this case the primary tag is a means to access the tags and it's the tags that are directly associated with the data from the file.

 | Tag name    | Tag type    | Tag value        |
 |-------------|-------------|------------------|